kpurang/expts/README.md

 Given a topic, this script gets relevant papers from Arxiv and extracts some basic information that can help you decide quickly which of the papers you should read.

+## Fine-tuning Gemma

+Using LORA to fine tune the Gemma LLM.
+The LLM was fien tuned to improve its performance in guessing the prompt used given an input and output pair.

+## Visual anomaly detection

+Using a convolutional autoencoder to detect anomalies in images.
+In this case the images are from the MVTEC bottles daaset.